 Testing on 3D Printed Case:

 Battery, CC3200 and D6T sensor should be enclosed tightly in the case and the case’s locking mechanism should function correctly.
 Additionally, case openings for the power button, battery life indicator, and USB charging should have sufficient dimension to support functionalities.
 During the actual testing of the first version of the 3D printed case, locking mechanism was proved to be not good enough to combine the two pieces of the case tightly.
-A second version was design to solve the problem and the current version of the case can be detached freely with ease.
+A second version was designed to solve the problem and the current version of the case can be detached freely with ease.

 Software Testing